autowarefoundation/autoware-documentation/docs/installation/index.md

 Docker can ensure that all developers in a project have a common, consistent development environment.
 It is recommended for beginners, light users, people who do not use Ubuntu.

-See [here](https://github.com/autowarefoundation/autoware-documentation/blob/main/docs/installation/autoware/docker-installation.md) for the detailed steps.
+Refer to the [Docker installation guide](https://github.com/autowarefoundation/autoware-documentation/blob/main/docs/installation/autoware/docker-installation.md) for detailed steps.
 Refer to [autowarefoundation/autoware/docker/README.md](https://github.com/autowarefoundation/autoware/blob/main/docker/README.md) as well.

 ### 2. Source installation